The Adriatic as a holiday destination

 Port cities in the Adriatic Sea

 Bari is located in southern Italy and is the capital of the Puglia region.
 Between two harbours you can discover the old town Bari Vecchia with a right tangle of alleys on a headland.
 It starts very close to the port terminal.
 You can reach the Basilica San Nicola in the old town after a few minutes.
 It dates back to the 13th century and is open daily.
 The port is more of a mixed cruise and industrial port, although more than 600,000 ferry cruise ship visitors come ashore here annually.
 The ferries moor at the port of Porto Senatore A De.
 Tullio on.
-Taxis and excursion buses wait at the terminal and also offer fixed price excursions. ››› Ferry to Bari
+Cabs and excursion buses wait at the terminal and also offer excursions with fixed prices. ”’

 The port in Trieste is 2000 years old and the largest port on the northern Adriatic.
 At the Stazione Marittima, two big ferries can moor, at whose bow, the oldtown of Trieste practically already starts.
 Trieste is famous for its Venetian-style coffee houses.
-The focal point of the city is the Piazza dell’ Unità d’ Italia. ››› Ferry to Trieste
+The center of the city is Piazza dell’ Unità d’ Italia. ”’ Ferries to Trieste

 The port in Koper is the only ferry port in Slovenia.
 The ships dock in the industrial harbour at Pier 1.
 It is only about 200 metres from the terminal to the old town.
 The old town is largely preserved in medieval Venetian architecture.
 You’re sure to enjoy it; because it’s not yet as touristy as other Adriatic port cities.
 At the Carpaccio place you can taste local wine with ham and cheese.
 The Cathedral of the Assumption of the Virgin dates from the 12th century, and its bell tower overlooks the entire bay.